AB-xdev/vaadin-openliberty-demo/README.md

       installable
     - `GreetService.java` is a service class
     - `MainView.java` is an example Vaadin view
-- Under the `srs/test` are located the TestBench test files
 - `src/main/resources` contains configuration files and static resources
 - The `frontend` directory in the root folder contains client-side dependencies and resource files.
 Example CSS styles used by the application